kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Pause Menu and game's own UI while using 'Dodge OBS Recording'. dodgeObsRecording = true

-; Specify a whole number.
-; In the UI's 'Invul' field and in the framebar on-mouse-hover info, ; hurtboxes that are below this Y will trigger the display of 'low profile' invulnerability type.
-; After changing this value, redo the move to see the updated value. lowProfileCutoffPoint = 175000

 ; Specify true or false.
-; This setting can be changed using the framebarVisibilityToggle hotkey.
+; This setting can be changed using the "framebarVisibilityToggle" hotkey.
-; If closingModWindowAlsoHidesFramebar is true, then setting showFramebar to true is not enough, as the main ; mod's UI window must also be open in order to show the framebar.
-If the window is not open, and showFramebar is true, ; then the only way to open it and to show the framebar is with the modWindowVisibilityToggle hotkey. showFramebar = true
+; If "closingModWindowAlsoHidesFramebar" is true, then setting "showFramebar" to true is not enough, as the main ; mod's UI window must also be open in order to show the framebar.
+If the window is not open, and "showFramebar" is true, ; then the only way to open it and to show the framebar is with the "modWindowVisibilityToggle" hotkey. showFramebar = true

 ; Specify true or false.
-; If false, the framebar will not be shown when in training mode even when showFramebar is true and the UI is open. showFramebarInTrainingMode = true
+; If false, the framebar will not be shown when in training mode even when "showFramebar" is true and the UI is open. showFramebarInTrainingMode = true

 ; Specify true or false.
-; If false, the framebar will not be shown when in replay mode even when showFramebar is true and the UI is open. showFramebarInReplayMode = true
+; If false, the framebar will not be shown when in replay mode even when "showFramebar" is true and the UI is open. showFramebarInReplayMode = true

 ; Specify true or false.
-; If false, the framebar will not be shown when in other modes even when showFramebar is true and the UI is open. showFramebarInOtherModes = false
+; If false, the framebar will not be shown when in other modes even when "showFramebar" is true and the UI is open.
+; Note that the framebar will never be displayed in online mode when playing as a non-observer, even if this setting is true.
+; The reason for that is that it malfunctions and shows incorrect framedata when rollback frames happen.
+; It is possible to put more work into it to fix that, but it will take as many times more computing resources as ; there are rollback frames and may start working slower on slower PCs. showFramebarInOtherModes = false

 ; Specify true or false.